 As a motorcycle rider, you’re well aware that riding season often corresponds with peak road construction work.
 Unfortunately, riding through construction zones introduces a range of safety risks.
 Learning to safely navigate road construction takes experience, knowledge, and situational awareness.
 We’re here to help.
-Here are 21 safety tips you can implement as you navigate road construction zones.
+Here are some safety tips you can implement as you navigate road construction zones.

 Road construction zones can vary from small work areas to massive interstate refurbishment projects.
 Recognize the hazards of each type, and plan accordingly.

 As you approach large highway construction zones, you’ll have plenty of warning for closed lanes ahead.
 Pick your spot in the flow of traffic as you merge so you can see ahead of the vehicle in front of you.
 As you enter the work zone, slow down and increase your following distance.
 Watch for workers, trucks, and displaced cones as you ride.

 On roads with single lanes in each direction, traffic needs to pass through the work area in an alternating fashion—which makes distracted drivers particularly dangerous.
 Watch your mirrors and identify an escape route to help avoid being rear-ended.

 Mowers and workers can enter the road suddenly in these areas.
 Slow down and increase following distances so you can spot and avoid road debris.
 Use caution when passing mowers—watch for oncoming traffic and the movements of the mower.
 Expect road debris for several miles in either direction of the mowing operation.

 Scan for uneven lanes and roadside hazards while keeping track of the traffic around you.
 Watch for construction vehicles, as repaving often involves several trucks entering and exiting the work area.